Skip to main content

 Protection from data breaches

 Unfortunately, attackers do not sleep.
-Lunatask uses multiple Web Application Firewalls (WAF) to analyze all traffic to our cloud.
-The request is automatically blocked if unusual activity is detected.
-The WAF solution is provided to us by Cloudflare and Sqreen.
+Lunatask uses a Web Application Firewall (WAF) to analyze all traffic to our cloud.
+Suspicious requests are automatically blocked if unusual activity is detected.
+The WAF solution is provided to us by Cloudflare.

-Please, contact us if you suspect that any of our WAF is blocking you by mistake, such as when using our API.
+Please, contact us if you suspect that WAF is blocking you by mistake, such as when using our API.

 User tracking and product analytics